|

 potions had been tampered with on your world, I realised that

 the same might have happened here.
-If Alatáriëlor,
+And if Alatáriëlor,

-rather, her fatheris still drugging Lord Legolas, that might
+rather, her fatheris still plying Lord Legolas with potions,

-explain his strange attachment to the elleth, and his generally
+then that might explain his strange attachment to the elleth,

 Legolas turned to Eowyn.
 You have spent time with him,